mileslathan/Hearthstone-Deck-Project/README.md

 4. Go to the Hearthstone-Deck-Project directory and open this project in

 ## APP Description
 This App, is designed to serve as a repository of information based on Blizzard Entertainment's card game titled Hearthstone.
+Using the app, users can search for a multitude of different cards data.
+Users that have registered can save popular cards to their 'collections' and use these collections to theorycraft their own personal decks.

 Miles Lathan
 ## WIREFRAMES